If you are interested in volunteering to help with ice storm clean-up (ages 12 & up), please fill out this form.

 Are You a Nature Expert?
 Become a Walk Leader

 We’re always looking for enthusiastic and knowledgeable people to lead nature walks and workshops!
 Walks are short educational walks through the Arboretum, focusing on a particular ecological subject.
-If you have an area of expertise you would like to share with others in the community, please contact August Jackson via email or 541-741-4110.
+If you have an area of expertise you would like to share with others in the community, please contact August Jackson via email.

 Share Your Skills by Teaching a Workshop!

 We’re looking for enthusiastic and knowledgeable people to lead nature walks and workshops!
 Workshops are traditionally 4-8 hours, and are instructional classes related to nature.
-Examples of workshops for kids or adults are: mushroom hunting, sketching, growing a native garden, etc. If you have an area of expertise you would like to share with others in the community, please contact August Jackson via email or 541-741-4110!
+Examples of workshops for kids or adults are: mushroom hunting, sketching, growing a native garden, etc. If you have an area of expertise you would like to share with others in the community, please contact August Jackson via email.

 Help Keep the Park Safe!
 Join Park Watch